Group of several dozen people standing behind a banner that reads "We demand a torture-free trade treaty: take torture out of protest."

 The Shoreditch Declaration for a Torture-Free Trade Treaty

-We, a group of over 30 civil society organisations from all regions, are coming together to support the creation of a robust Torture-free Trade Treaty.
+We, a group of civil society organisations from all regions, are coming together to support the creation of a robust Torture-free Trade Treaty.

 Through our work dedicated to the prevention of torture and other ill-treatment and ending police violence, we witness daily the devastating psychological and physical toll that such abuse has on people across the world.